DresOperatingSystems/Docker-android/Readme.md

 pm2

-After your bot is deployed please click require wakelock on the termux notification
+After your bot is deployed please click require wakelock on the termux notification and click exit renter termux and once again require wakelock but exit termux via cmd line hy inputting exit do not close termux notification

-Now your bot is in its own docker like env running forever until you turn it off nohup & is the best one in my opinion
+Now your bot is in its own docker like env running forever until you turn it off nohup & is the best one in my opinion as this gives you an output you can read and restarts itself if your bot crashes in the background

 thank you and enjoy